Cracked Pot Meditations – Spiritual Greatness

 but spent most of it scrolling the Fbooks,

-or can we only enjoy warm water fish because India is, like, hot all the time,
+Or can we only enjoy warm water fish because India is, like, hot all the time?

 She finally grabbed her yoga mat and left in a huff,

-so I went and bought a green juice from the friendly grocery store.
+So I went and bought a green juice from the friendly grocery store.

 I had too much tea,

-so I had to leave during the speech,
+So I had to leave during the speech,

 which meant stepping over people who were cross-legged on the floor,

-and knocked over many non BPA water bottles over,
+and knocked over many non-BPA water bottles,

 I went to my CODA meeting